UNFmontreal/toad/doc/toad/src/en/tasks/16-Results.md

 ## Goal

-Results step has been created to copy every files in their final version of the pipeline.
+The results step has been created to copy every files in their final version of the pipeline.
 Due to storage restriction we won't copy them.

 ## Requirements